Michal Alpern

 Julia Adams

-Julia Adams is a certified Life Coach at the NGO, Academy of Public Health and an educator at a private museum.
+Julia Adams is a Certified Life Coach, Certified Aromatic and Mental Health Practitioner, and Holistic Wellness Educator.
 She is also an expert in tea cultures, skilled in the subject of Chinese Tea Ceremony and Traditional Chinese Culture, especially Tang Dynasty's culture etc. Prior to relocating to New York from Shanghai, Julia was a news anchor and hosted citywide events; she then became an HR director and often hosted nationwide conferences on HR-related topics.
 Julia is also a zither player, certified by Shanghai Conservatory of Music.